How To Grow Lupines

 Soil: Lupine needs well-draining soil above all else.
-It prefers soil on the acid side and will not tolerate high levels of alkalinity or water-logged conditions.
-Russell hybrids and L. polyphyllus have more tolerance for moist conditions than many other species, but none are lovers of high heat or humidity.
+They prefer soil on the acid side and will not tolerate high levels of alkalinity or water-logged conditions.
+Russell hybrids (L. polyphyllus) have more tolerance for moist conditions than many other species.
+Avoid sites where plants will suffer from wet soil during the winter months.

 Spacing: If broadcasting seed, broadcast at a rate of approximately 1 pound per 1000 feet.
 If planting mature plants, space larger varieties 2-3’ apart, smaller varieties 12-18” apart.

 Lupines are deep-rooted and do not spread except through re-seeding.
 Seeds will not come true to the original variety planted, but will eventually revert to blue-violet and white.

 The most important thing to note before planting Lupines, is that they are available as both annuals and perennials.
 While Lupine seeds may yield both annual (life cycle complete in one growing season) and perennial (long-lived, coming back each spring) varieties, potted Lupine plants are typically perennial cultivars.